davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 The mantle lithosphere sampled by the Crystal Knob suite was created from the same convective mantle reservoir and is distinct from the overlying crustal material.

-However, the two cohorts in temperature seem to sample mantle material with somewhat different major- and trace-element characteristics.
-In major elements, the low-temperature cohort generally includes phases with relatively fertile compositions, with modal abundances showing a trend towards depletion by decrease in the abundance of pyroxene phases.
+However, the two temperature cohorts seem to sample mantle material with somewhat different major- and trace-element characteristics.

-This is supplemented by relatively undepleted pyroxene trace-element
+The low-temperature cohort includes phases with relatively fertile compositions in both major and trace elements.
-patterns: In clinopyroxene trace elements, the low-temperature cohort ranges from essentially undepleted to low levels of depletion characteristic of the least-depleted abyssal peridotites [@fig:cpx_literature_comparison].
+The samples have phase compositions similar to depleted MORB mantle [@Workman2005], and clinopyroxene trace element patterns range from essentially undepleted to low levels of depletion characteristic of the least-depleted abyssal peridotites [@fig:trace_elements].

-The high-temperature samples show major-element compositions with lower Mg\#s, suggesting that depletion progressed differently, with all phases losing incompatible elements during depletion.
-Within this cohort, CK-3 and CK-4 show significantly higher levels of REE depletion and extremely low clinopyroxene modes, as well as distinct enrichments in clinopyroxene LREEs, which likely correspond to assimilation of enriching fluid and are notably different from profiles found in abyssal peridotites [@fig:cpx_literature_comparison].
-They also contain chromian spinels, which are indicative of significant melt extraction.
+The high-temperature samples show major-element compositions with lower Mg\#s, suggesting that depletion progressed further, with all phases losing incompatible elements.
+Within this cohort, CK-3 and CK-4 show significantly higher levels of REE depletion and extremely low clinopyroxene modes, as well as distinct enrichments in clinopyroxene LREEs, which likely correspond to assimilation of enriching fluid and are notably different from profiles found in abyssal peridotites [@fig:trace_elements; @fig:ree_model].
+They also contain chromian spinels, which indicate significant melt extraction.

 Phases within sample CK-6 show uniformly low Mg\#s, suggesting enrichment.
 However, high modal abundance of pyroxene